javism/evolutionary_RNN/README.md

 This code is based on the code of Qin-Yu Zhu et. al corresponding to the paper "Evolutionary Extreme Learning Machine".
 The code of Qin-Yu Zhu is based on the code of Kenneth Price and Rainer Storn available at http://www1.icsi.berkeley.edu/~storn/code.html#matl

-We use to term Randomized Neural Network (RNN) as equivalent term for Extreme Learning Machine (ELM).
+We use to term Randomized Neural Network (RNN) as an equivalent term for Extreme Learning Machine (ELM).
 After reading several discussions about the controversy of the term, we think this is the most precise and fair term.

-**DISCLAIMER: THE CODE IS NOT CLEAN ENOUGHT** (since the original code is not).
+**DISCLAIMER: THE CODE IS NOT CLEAN ENOUGH** (since the original code is not).
 However, one researcher asked about the source code of my papers so I prefer to publish it.

 ## Related papers